-Traveling with children can be difficult.
-But, with a little help, taking trips with your kids can be smooth sailing.
+Traveling with a toddler can be difficult.
+But, with a little help, traveling with children can be smooth sailing.
 Here are ten organizational hacks for traveling with kids.
 Some of these are things that I have been doing with my son for years, while others are tips that I’ve rounded up from other places around the web.
 So, let’s get started.

 In my opinion, every kid over the age of 2 should have a lapdesk when traveling.
 It doesn’t matter if they are in a car or on a plane, having a lapdesk just makes it easier for kids to play while confined to a seat for long periods of time.
 There are lots of different lapdesks on the market, but the perfect one for my son is one that I made myself.
 I first bought a cookie sheet that would fit in his lap.
 I then made a simple pillow out of felt that was the exact size of the cookie sheet.
 Then, using Velcro, I attached the pillow to the bottom of the cookie sheet.